Everything About Twitter Inbox and Twitter DMs

 If it’s not the first time you have used any kind of social media, you probably know that DM stands for direct messages.
 DMs are an essential part of operations in business accounts that use Twitter as a marketing channel or solely for customer support purposes.

-When they want to address a brand, many customers choose to do it publicly with a mention or comment options.
+When they want to address a brand, many customers choose to do it publicly with mention or comment options.
 Positive remarks receive gratitude; neutral ones are usually left alone and negative ones are handled with special care (by the way, did you know you can automate this classification process and prioritize messages effectively?).
 Many brands ask their customers who express a negative issue to reach them via DM.
 It steers the conversation away from third-party interference and gives the brand more control over the situation.
 (Bonus: Here is an example of failed crowd control.)

 How to Send and Receive DMs on Twitter